Enchanted Realms Rulebook

 Flail: Many of the cudgels are very much the same.
 What is the difference between a hammer, a mace and a flail?
 For a flail, the main distinction that has more mass and is not considered a light weapon.
 Typically there is a chain, strap (or multitude thereof) that joins the handle to the balled-weapon.
 This could be spiked or blunt cube.
 A cat-on-nine-tails would be considered a flail.
-Further, a flail can be used two-handed as a heavy weapon under the rules of the versatile properties.
+Further, a flail can be used two-handed as a heavy weapon under the rules of the versatile properties, it suffers a -1 penalty to initiative regardless of the number of hands used.

 Glaive: The category of glaive is basically any pole-arm longer than seven feet, but is it also classified as a heavy weapon.
 These weapons cannot be hurled as spears can.
 However, as a melee weapon and used with the proper skills, it can strike an opponent two hexes away; this can be accomplished even with another occupant (friend or foe) in the hex in between.
 Due to its reach, there is the option for an impalement reaction when wielding this weapon.
 All glaives require two hands to use and are heavy, meaning shields are not an option.
 Glaives also a suffer -2 penalty to initiative.

 Great Axe: Another heavy weapon, the great axe is a larger form of the axe; therefore, it cannot be hurled.
 As a heavy weapon, it requires two hands to employ, which means no shield can be paired with it.
 It is a cumbersome weapon, suffering a -2 penalty for initiative.
 However, since it is a cleaver, it strikes the easier to harm between blunt and edged resistances.